 to_s, I always mix them up) method was then usually more important.

-Updated by stomar (Marcus Stollsteimer) about 3 years ago
+Updated by stomar (Marcus Stollsteimer) almost 4 years ago

 Two thoughts regarding BigDecimal and Float: